 New York State Teachers’ Retirement System (NYSTRS)

-The New York State Teachers’ Retirement System (NYSTRS) is the second largest of eight public retirement systems in New York State, with 286,000 active members and more than 141,000 retirees and beneficiaries.
+The New York State Teachers’ Retirement System (NYSTRS) is one of the 10 largest public retirement funds in the nation, managing $122.5 billion in assets as of June 30th, 2019.
 This retirement system provides benefits for public school teachers and administrators employed within the state of New York, excluding New York City, which is part of the Teachers’ Retirement System of the City of New York (TRSNYC).

-NYSTRS directs a defined benefit plan.
-A defined benefit plan is pension plan that an employer promises a specified monthly benefit on retirement that is predetermined by a formula based on the employee’s earnings history and tenure of service and age, rather than investment returns.
+The NYSTRS offers a defined benefit plan in which an employer promises a specified monthly benefit on retirement that is predetermined by a formula based on the employee’s earnings history, tenure of service, and age, rather than investment returns.

-Aside from the benefits provided by the New York State Teachers’ Retirement System, there are additional retirement plans that are provided by individual employers, such as a 403(b) Tax-Deferred Annuity (TDA) and a 457(b) Deferred Compensation Plan that provide greater flexibility when it comes to retirement planning.
+Aside from the benefits provided by the New York State Teachers’ Retirement System, individual employers may offer additional retirement plans, such as 403(b) plan (tax-deferred annuity) and 457(b) deferred compensation plans, that offer greater flexibility than NYSTRS pensions.

-Both the 403(b) and 457(b) are eligible to be rolled over into other qualified retirement plans.
-After you have a separation of service, you may want to consider a rollover!
+These alternative retirement accounts are eligible to be rolled over into other qualified retirement plans, such as traditional or Roth IRAs.
+Especially following a separation of service, you may want to consider a rollover!

 New York State Teachers’ 403(b) TDA Rollovers

 Rolling over a 403(b) allows eligible employees to defer income taxes on retirement savings into future years.
-If you’re about to retire, you have an important decision to make about your TDA.
-Rolling over your plan balance to an IRA may give you more control of your hard earned assets and more flexibility to manage your retirement nest egg.
+If you’re about to retire, you have an important decision to make about your plan.
+Rolling over your 403(b) balance to an IRA may give you more control of your hard earned assets and more flexibility to manage your retirement nest egg.

-Frequently a 403(b) is rolled into a Traditional IRA using a trustee-to-trustee transfer.
-A direct rollover from a 403(b) to an IRA is made tax-free and there is no tax liability.
+Frequently a 403(b) is rolled into a Traditional IRA using a trustee-to-trustee transfer, meaning that a direct rollover from a 403(b) to an IRA is made tax-free with no tax liability.
 It is generally to your advantage to choose a direct rollover because your 403(b) plan administrator will not withhold taxes if you choose this option.

 A 403(b) rollover into an IRA can offer advantages.

-- Greater flexibility.
-Some plans allow only lump-sum distributions and others may limit the frequency of withdrawals.
+- Greater withdrawal flexibility: Some plans allow only lump-sum distributions and others may limit the frequency of withdrawals.
 If you roll the money into an IRA, you can take it out on your own schedule after you reach age 59 1/2.

-- More convenience.
-If you have worked at different jobs and you roll all your previous employers’ plan balances into an IRA, you’ll have a single, consolidated account to track.
+- Independence: If you have worked at different jobs and you roll all your previous employers’ plan balances into an IRA, you’ll have a single, consolidated account to track.
 This makes it easier to monitor your investments, rebalance as appropriate, and schedule required minimum distributions.

-- Potential estate-planning benefits.
-With some 403(b) plans, heirs must take out all the assets after the account holder dies and face a potentially large tax bill.
-If you roll your assets into an IRA there are Stretch IRA provisions that allow the beneficiaries to defer paying taxes on the account balance and to continue enjoying tax-deferred and/or tax-free growth as long as possible
+- Estate-planning benefits: With some 457 plans, heirs must take out all the assets after the account holder dies and face a potentially large tax bill.
+The independence granted in an IRA account may allow you to leave money to your heirs with less government intervention.

 If you are considering a rollover, it is important to note that: